aroberge/reeborg/trunk/docs/breakout_py_en/_build/html/_sources/bricks.txt

 .. topic:: Time to play!

     Make multiple bricks and play for a while!
-If anyone asks you what you are doing, you are doing some Quality Assurance tests which is Very Serious Work.
+If anyone asks you what you are doing, you are doing some Quality Assurance Tests which is *Very Serious Work* |tm| .
+    However, better Quality Assurance Tests are soon going to be available.

+.. |tm| unicode:: U+2122